 The research found that the average yearly salary of a retail worker in the East Midlands amounted to £27,059.
 This equates to a comparative salary premium of 7.5%, which adds up to £2,039 per annum in cash terms.

 Ruth Jacobs, managing director of Randstad Business Support, said: “When it comes to retail sector salaries, the East Midlands is definitely bucking the trend.
-Out of the 11 regions surveyed, nine reported that the average salary for someone working in retail is lower than the average salary across all sectors, with one region even showing that retail workers earn an average salary which is more than 14% below that region’s overall average.”
+Out of the 11 regions surveyed, nine reported that the average salary for someone working in retail is lower than the average salary across all sectors, with one region even showing that retail workers earn an average salary that is more than 14% below that region’s overall average.”

 |Region||Average regional salary – retail sector||Comparative salary